 "James Bond Collection: Volume 2" Blu-ray Review

 Recently restored and re-mastered for the highest quality picture and sound quality via the state-of-the-art Lowry process digital frame-by-frame restoration and featuring special features galore, Bond is primed for Blu-ray Disc with a selection of 007 adventures spanning the storied career of cinema’s most recognizable spy.
-Bond titles arriving on Blu-ray Disc, timed to the highly anticipated worldwide theatrical premiere of the 22nd James Bond mission Quantum of Solace this November include Dr. No, Die Another Day, Live and Let Die (Volume 1) and For Your Eyes Only, From Russia With Love, Thunderball (Volume 2).
+Bond titles arriving on Blu-ray Disc, timed to the highly anticipated worldwide home video release of the 22nd James Bond mission Quantum of Solace this November include The World is Not Enough, Goldfinger, and Moonraker.

 I’m sure I’m going to shock all of you by saying that yes, I have in fact seen all of the Bond movies previously.
 I’ve become so accustomed to writing “no I haven’t seen these” in my reviews for these older classics (I had to type it for The Godfather for cryin’ out loud…how embarrassing), but last Christmas season, Circuit City had all of the Bond sets up for incredibly cheap ($14.99 each or some such nonsense) and I sprung on the deal.
 Once the four volumes arrived, I tackled the films one by one (in chronological order, not the weird ass collections that each of the volumes contained).
 Previously I’d only seen a few of the Brosnan efforts, so I knew only him as Bond but after watching the twenty-one films in a row, I’ve decided that…yes, Connery is the man.
 Anyone who says otherwise is quite delusional.